I missed the fried apple pies, the wraps and the fried fish filet.

 11. Fruit 'n Yogurt Parfait

-Healthier than your average fast food sweet treat, McDonald's Fruit 'n Yogurt Parfait saw fresh strawberries and blueberries layered up with creamy low-fat vanilla yogurt and topped with crunchy granola.
-It launched in the USA in 2000 and was a popular side dish for years – that is, until it was quietly discontinued in 2020 in the midst of the COVID-19 pandemic.
+Healthier than your average fast food sweet treat, McDonald's Fruit 'n Yogurt Parfait saw fresh strawberries and blueberries layered with creamy low-fat vanilla yogurt and topped with crunchy granola.
+It launched in the USA in 2000 and was a popular side dish for years – that is, until it was quietly discontinued in 2020 during the COVID-19 pandemic.
 Fans are still hoping that it'll make a return one day.

 10. McLobster